Trans Land 2!

 Can I get supplies nearby?

 Yes!
-There are small mini-marts about 3 miles away, and the town of Olympia is about 10 miles away.
+There is a small grocery with a deli about 3 miles away, and the town of Port Angeles is not too far.

 Will there be substances?